Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/05-authtest-create.md

 ### Test
 1. Make sure your client and server are both running.
-2. Go to step 9 and enter something into the input field.
+2. Go to step 9 (Authenticated POST Request to /api/user/create) and enter something into the input field.
-3. Press send and check the console.
-You should see the following response:
+3. Press send, then check the console.
+You should see something similar to following response:
 ![screenshot](assets/05-auth-create.PNG)
 4. Note that the response will hold whatever value that you added to the input field.
 5. Just for practice and orientation, it's also a good idea to go and see how this data has saved to Postgres.
-You'll want to refresh the table and redo the query.
+Refresh the `authtestdata` table and redo the query.

 ### Task
-For the next few modules you'll need an id number of the item you've just created.
-For instance, in the screenshot above, our id number is '4'.
-Your id number will probably be '1' or '2'.
+For the next few modules you'll need an `id` number of the item you've just created.
+For instance, in the screenshot above, our `id` number is '4'.
+Yours will probably be '1' or '2'.
 Just make sure that you remember that number value.